-Maintaining situational awareness is not just a topic of navigation but of safety in general: What is happening with the weather?
+Maintaining situational awareness is not only related to navigation, but to safety in general: What is happening with the weather?
 What is the condition of the party?
 How many hours of daylight remain?
-Maintaining a high level of situational awareness can help keep wilderness travelers on course and safe, thus enabling everyone to fully enjoy the experience.
+It is paramount to keeping wilderness travelers on course and safe, enabling everyone to enjoy the experience.